algorandfoundation/docs/docs/get-started/dapps/reach.md

 })();
 ```

+You have learned how to build a basic Reach app which consists of backend and frontend code.
+The backend defines the interface for frontend functions as well as the participants and interacting with the frontend functions and persisting local storage at the account level.
+The frontend deploys the dApp to the blockchain and provides the logic around account creation, funding and basic functions of your solution such as getting a bid, and creating an NFT.

-## Verification
+## Learn More

-Verification is a key feature to Reach.
-It is facilitated by the use of assert statements.
-For more details on verification, auditing, mathematical proofs, cryptographic commitment schemes and timeouts see the Reach [documentation](https://docs.reach.sh/guide-assert.html).
-For the technical among us, dig deeper into verification with [loop invariants](https://docs.reach.sh/guide-loop-invs.html).

-## Remote Procedure Calls (RPC)
+Verification and Remote Procedure Calls (RPC) are key features to Reach.
+Reach's verification engine ensures that invariants about the state of a program assumed by programmers are held by all possible executions of the program.
+In other words, the verification process provides smart contracts without holes in the logic.
 The Reach RPC Server provides access to compiled JavaScript backends via an HTTPS-accessible JSON-based RPC protocol.
 The server allows frontends to be written in any programming language.
 Reach provides client libraries for JavaScript, Python, and Go.
-It is easy to implement a client library yourself.
-Example frontends written using the Reach RPC Server can be found in the [get details Reach page](..//..//get-details/dapps/reach/index.md).
+Example frontends written using the Reach RPC Server can be found in the Reach RPC documentation.

+If you'd like to learn more about developing Algorand dApps using Reach, as well as more advanced concepts, see  [verification](https://docs.reach.sh/guide/assert/#guide-assert) and [Reach RPC](https://docs.reach.sh/rpc/) Server for more details.
+For auditing, mathematical proofs, cryptographic commitment schemes, loop invariants,  timeouts and more see the Reach [documentation](https://docs.reach.sh/).

 Complete code for this auction simulation can be found [here](https://github.com/algorand/reach-auction).